 Before we dive in too deep, the ISO is the International Organization for Standardization.
 They’re an independent, non-governmental international organization that sets and monitors globally agreed-upon standards for quality, safety and efficiency in almost every industry.

 The Specifics of ISO 9001:2015 / Full Design Standards Certification

-Now that we’re all on the same page, ISO 9001:2015 sets out the criteria for quality management systems and is the only standard of its type that provides companies with a true certification.
+Now that we’re all on the same page, ISO 9001:2015 sets out the criteria for all quality management systems, including Australian quality management sytems and those of several other countries, and is the only standard of its type that provides companies with a true certification.
 This internationally recognized standard is based on several quality management principles such as strong customer focus, the motivation and implication of top management, the process approach and continual improvement.

 TIGERFLOW Processes Observed in the ISO Audit

 Having received the initial ISO 9001:2008 Certification in July of 2014, we upgraded to the new 9001:2015 certification in July of 2017 a year and a half ahead of the mandated schedule.
 The audit that just took place in June of 2018 was a surveillance audit to ensure TIGERFLOW was still meeting all standards necessary for certification.
 Over the 2 ½-day audit, several of our processes were observed, including Non-Conforming Product, Corrective and Preventative Actions, Management Reviews, Purchasing & Receiving, Vendor Terms & Conditions, Design and Development and Project Management.
 The auditor also reviewed several TIGERFLOW Work Instructions and Forms relating to those processes.